Kudamasangomai/NeoNatal-MMS/README.md

 <div align="left">

-# NeoNatal-MMS

-NeoNatal Management System -(Django)
+# NeoNatal Management System -(Django app)

+- predict chances of survial of a newly born baby <br/>
+- assign nurses to patients <br/>
+- send sms(using twilio ) and email to alert doctors <br/>
+- keep track of health status of babys <br/>

 </div>